flawlessGooner/coldfusion-shortcuts/README.md

 coldfusion-shortcuts
 ====================

-A set of Coldfusion shortcuts for Sublime Text 2
+A set of Coldfusion shortcuts for Sublime Text 2.

+More details soon.